 Thinking a lot about Jhana these days.
 It’s a big topic in the new meditation book I’m writing, so I’m thinking about it more than I ever have.

 Jhanas are states of mind that begin when the body and mind are relaxed and the mind is highly focused on some object of meditation.
 Though Buddhism and other traditions teach that it is imperative to follow very specific rules to get into Jhana and move between the Jhanas, I’ve found this completely unnecessary.
 Instead, I used the very method the Buddha used to make the mind ready for Jhanas to ‘visit’.
 The subject will be covered in-depth in the new book.
 I do hope, if you have an interest in the subject, you’ll have a look when it’s released.
-True to form, the book will be about $2.99, the same as the first book, “Meditation for Beginners – 22 Day Course.”
+True to form, the book will be about $2.99, the same as the first book, “Meditation for Beginners – 22 Day Course see at Amazon.”

 I see Jhana as the fast-track to big changes.
 Once getting Jhana pretty regularly, the revolution of the mind begins.
 As far as I can see, the changes, once made, are permanent.